Stamp Duty Calculator

 Higher surcharge on additional properties

-The 3% surcharge on second homes and buy-to-lets could increase to 5% or more to discourage landlords and investors from competing with first-time buyers.
+The 5% surcharge on second homes and buy-to-lets (increased from 3% in October 2024) could rise further to discourage landlords and investors from competing with first-time buyers.

 Regional variations